benbalter/bulk-issue-creator/README.md

 ### Templating

 Templates (and issue titles) support the [Mustache syntax](https://mustache.github.io/mustache.5.html).
+Field names in the CSV should be lower case, and should use `_`s to separate multiple words `like_this`, instead of spaces.

 ### Advanced setup